Media transparency: Electronic government

-The creation of an Electronic Government and the use of the internet along with social media is a new way to get information concerning government work and service to citizens.
+Electronic government and its use of the internet along with social media is a new way to get information concerning government work and service to citizens.
 The use of media in all electronic forms is argued to be an "influential factor in the restoration of trust in government because it has the potential to improve government performance and transparency" within the study published by the Public Performance and Management Review (Song and Lee, 2016).
 The study continues to argue that many studies have reported that through information and transaction services available on government websites, citizens feel a sense of effectiveness, accessibility, responsiveness, and satisfaction, all of which constitute an overall sense of trust in government.
 These information and transaction services are more specifically categorized as social media sites that connect citizens to their government.
 Song and Lee conclude that, "social media can be defined as a group of Web 2.0 technologies that facilitate interactions between users [...]
 By their nature, social media afford easy access to information through convenient devices like cell phones and tablets, enable user-created content, and provide visible social connections" (Song and Lee, 2016).
 From a citizens perspective, transparency is attained through understanding their local governments actions and movements, along with creating open lines of communication; all of which can be done through social media and other means of online communication.
 Song and Lee conclude following their experiment concerning media use in relation to government that " social media in government enable citizens to gain easier access to government and be more informed about current events, policies, or programs, heightening their perception of transparency in government" (Song and Lee, 2016).
 This conclusion argues for social media presence in governmental action and role in order to create transparency; media transparency is needed for a cohesive and close-knit society.